markusbohl/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

 Let's prepare the data for a histogram showing the total number of steps taken each day.
+Since I would like to show the differences between the datasets with and without missing values, I create a combined data frame.

 ```r
 withNAs <- activity